IDunion/OpenIDIDComm/README.md

 |DIDComm Initiator|Issuer|Issuer|Issuer|Holder|Holder|
 |Message modification|Credential Request: Body (Header possible)|Credential Request: Body (Header possible)|Credential Request: Body (Header possible)|Credential Request: Header|Access Token: Scope extended|
 |Session correlation|DID JWT in Credential Request +<br>DIDComm Ping with Nonce|DID JWT in Credential Request +<br>DIDComm Ping with Nonce|DID JWT in Credential Request +<br>DIDComm Ping with Nonce|DIDComm Ping with Correlation ID +<br>DIDComm Acknowledge and Credential Request with one-time-code|DIDComm Ping with Access Token|

+## Further work

+To make it possible to execute the various issuance methods without having to commit to a dedicated method before starting the issuer client, it seems conceivable to adapt the issuer design.
+With the help of extensions for the supported methods (currently DID JWT, DID Separated and DID Token), it should be possible to cover all methods within a single issuer client and handle the requests accordingly depending on their content.